 Final Thoughts

-Yes, GPA matters, but there are good solutions to the problem of how to get into business school with a low GPA.
+Yes, GPA matters, but there are good solutions to the problem of how to get into a business school with a low GPA.
 Most likely, you can’t change your GPA, but there is much you can do to increase your odds of a successful application, even to top business schools.
 To recap:

 - Research target schools and make a case that you fit